izzydavidson/Bioinformatic-Pipeline/README.md

 # Bioinformatic-Pipeline
-Custom Bioinformatic Pipeline for Taxonomic Identification from Nanopore Sequencing Reads of the 16S rRNA Gene
+Custom Bioinformatic Pipeline for Taxonomic Identification from Nanopore Sequencing Reads of the 16S rRNA Gene.
+*** Note: To Run this Pipeline, the Pipeline in Shell Format has to be Run First, Followed by the end_compile.py File

 ## List of Downloads